Dec 17, 2025

 The Absurdity of the Shakespeare-Authorship

-Why Stephen Greenblatt Will Never Break Up with Stratford – Even When Marlowe Screams at Him from the Shadows
+Why Stephen Greenblatt Will Never Break Up with Stratford – Even When Marlowe screams at Him from the Shadows?

 Ah, Stephen Greenblatt